drshahizan/SECP3843/submission/madinasuraya/Question5/AnswerQ5.md

    <p align='center'>
     <img width="960" alt="image" src="https://github.com/drshahizan/SECP3843/assets/119557584/240ed9d6-93e2-457b-9adc-25f2a9a1930d">
    </p>
    The Crunchbase dataset's competitiveness and employee counts are shown in this graph for each category.
-It offers a comparison of the competitors and emploee  size across various industry sectors.
+It offers a comparison of the competitors and employee  size across various industry sectors.
 We can see the link between the number of competitors and the employees in each category by providing us with new information about the level of competition and the nature of employment across different industries.
 Businesses may use this data to analyze competition possibilities, and make reasoned judgements about market positioning.

    As we can see from the chart, software companies acquire employees the most while web companies get the most competitors among its industry sector.